5 Holiday Myths About Foster Youth

-There are many myths about foster youth.
-Some based entirely on fiction other perpetuated by the media and antiquated views of little Annie orphan.
+There are many holiday myths about foster youth.
+Some are based entirely on fiction others perpetuated by the media and antiquated views of little “Annie Orphan”.
 Here are our top 5 holiday myths we’d like to debunk about kids in foster care.

 1. Kids in Care Live in Drafty Turn of the Century Orphanages

-While the early 1900s provided us with setting to many great films and classic American novels, the orphanage is a thing of the past.
+While the early 1900s provided us with a setting for many great films and classic American novels, the orphanage is a thing of the past.
 Some kids in foster care do live in homes with other children but they are smaller and known as group homes.
 The ideal placement for children is with a foster family but when that is not possible group homes work as short term and special case placements.

 2. All Group Homes Aren’t Festive